maxmiliano/maxmiliano.github.io/_posts/2022-12-27-get-started-with-ruby-on-rails.md

   teaser: assets/images/annie-spratt-qyAka7W5uMY-unsplash.jpg
 ---

-Ruby on Rails is a fantastic web development framework that makes it easy to build web applications with powerful features, such as the ability to create, read, update, and delete (CRUD) data.
-In this article, we'll show you how to create a simple CRUD web application for a travel domain using Ruby on Rails, and explain why it's a great choice for beginner programmers.
+Ruby on Rails is a fantastic web development framework that makes it easy to build web applications with powerful features.
+In this article, we'll show you how to create a simple CRUD (create, read, update, and delete) web application for a travel domain using Ruby on Rails, and explain why it's a great choice for beginner programmers.

 One of the best things about using Ruby on Rails for a CRUD web application is that it comes with a built-in ORM (Object-Relational Mapping) called Active Record.
 This ORM allows you to define your data models and interact with the database using simple, intuitive commands, without having to write complex SQL queries or deal with the low-level details of the database.
 This makes it much easier for beginners to manage and work with the data in their application.